 She was brutally murdered in her remote camp cabin.
 Probably by poachers.

 The buzz of the city followed by the thrill of the wild rainforest should be followed by some good old-fashioned relaxing, and Lake Kivu is the place to do just that.
 Rubavu and Karongi are the two main destinations of the lake, both of which can be used to sit idly on the sandy shores watching the fishermen reflecting off the water in the setting sun.
 Each place does hold its own personal plus point that could prove to be key in the process of your decision making.
-Rubavu’s pulling power lies in its proximity to coffee plantations, of which you can take a tour and drink coffee until the cows come home.
+Rubavu’s pulling power lies in its proximity to coffee plantations, of which you can take a tour and drink exportation coffee which you can actually buy from this link to order cold brew online.
 Speaking of cows… As you kayak towards one of the islands off the shores of Karongi, looking back across the sparkling water towards the pines and eucalyptus surrounding the lake, you may struggle to think how life could get any better.
 Then a cow swims past you, followed by another.
 A whole herd of cows regularly swim to an island here to graze in peace.
 Who knew cows could even swim?
 So, to aid your relaxation in Lake Kivu you’ll have to choose between Rubavu’s coffee or Karongi’s swimming cows.
 You decide.

 After relaxing at the lake for a few days, you’re probably starting to miss standing in a luscious mountain rainforest, with light streaking through the thick canopy, looking at primates.
 But you can’t go and see the gorillas again, can you?
 You can.
 But another option is to head down south to the Nyungwe forest where you’ll find chimpanzees and a harem of other primates monkeying around.
 The 130km of trails through the fairy tale forest should be more than enough to acquaint you with its inhabitants.
 While tracking monkeys, stop to appreciate the hundreds of species of birds and butterflies, wishing you could be among them, free to fly and see the world from up high.
 And you can, kind of.
 The canopy walk takes you 50m off the ground and into the treetops for a unique vantage point of the continents best preserved rainforest.
 It’s quite a short experience, being only 90m long, but definitely an experience not to be missed.
 Nyungwe is nature at its most extravagant; luxuriant flora and diverse fauna pepper the lush green, with cool evening mist adding to the otherworldly atmosphere.